ghoomfrog/silili/README.md

 	<dd>I killed the bird! (<i>lit.</i> I cause dead bird)
 </dl>

 As you can see, the fact that adjectives come before what they modify, allows verbs to come right after the subject.
-So the word order is SVO.
+So the word order is SVO (subject–verb–object).

 ## Imperative